roderickhsiao/react-in-viewport/README.md

 ## Note

-This library is currently using `ReactDOM.findDOMNode` to access DOM from React element.
+This library is using `ReactDOM.findDOMNode` to access DOM from React element.
 This method is deprecated in `StrictMode`, we will update the code and release a major version when React 17 is out.

-We might also remove hard import of `intersection-observer` and let user to import based on needed.

 ## Who is using this component